dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

   >   - [Added as a client app](apps-add-android-for-work.md) in Intune
   >   - [Assigned to the device group](apps-deploy.md) created for your kiosk devices
   >
   > The **Managed Home Screen** app isn't required to be in the configuration profile, but it is required to be added as a client app.
+When the **Managed Home Screen** app is added as a client app, any other apps you add in the configiration profile are shown as icons on the the **Managed Home Screen** app.

   - Choose **Add**, and select your apps from the list.